Radon Gas Testing

-If the home you’re purchasing has living space on the lowest level, or you plan to finish it, we recommend adding Radon Gas testing to your home inspection.
+If the lowest level of the home you’re purchasing has a concrete slab floor, we recommend adding Radon Gas testing to your home inspection.
 According to a 23-year NH Department of Health & Human Services study, more than 30% of NH homes tested for radon have elevated concentrations above 4.0 pCi/L, the EPA’s recommended action level.
 For an additional fee, we’ll place an electronic continuous radon monitor in the home for a minimum of 48 hours to record the radon level hourly during the testing period and provide a report at the end of the test.
 Testing is the only way to detect the presence and level of radon gas, which has no odor and is invisible to the naked eye.

 Please note: stand-alone radon testing services (without a home inspection) are offered in the greater Nashua area only.